Soft pedal, sostenuto pedal, sustain pedal…just the names bring to mind one of the most popular instruments in all of history - the piano.

 Learning to play the grand piano is a large challenge, but it is achievable.
 However, in order to make sure you reach your goals, it is necessary to define them well.

-It’s also important to keep your feet firmly planted - as talented as you are, you probably won’t be the next Mozart, Beethoven or Chopin after your first week of piano lessons.
+It’s also important to keep your feet firmly planted - as talented as you are, you probably won’t be the next Mozart, Beethoven or Chopin after your first week of piano lessons online.
 Give yourself concrete goals that will help you improve your piano playing and master your finger positions on your new instrument.

 A common goal for students of the grand piano is learning to play pieces of music from the famous composers and virtuosos that are appropriate for their level.